Ultimate Guide to Sales Emails: How to Write Sales Emails That Convert

 It seems like we could be a really great fit for what you and your team are working on.
 I’d love to share some more details, do you have a few minutes to quickly connect this week?

-While both of these sales emails simply lean on a tweaked variation of the same overall structure when it comes to the pitch, they do so using slightly different formatting and methods of building credibility.
+While both of these sales emails are a tweaked variation of the same overall structure, they use slightly different methods of building credibility.

 Keep your sales email copy simple, relevant to your prospect’s needs, and void of any fluff.